Tropical Storm Dorian's path: What you need to know

 2019 ATLANTIC HURRICANE SEASON NOW FAVORS 'ABOVE-NORMAL' ACTIVITY, WITH 10-17 NAMED STORMS, NOAA SAYS

-Dorian is a small tropical system, with tropical-storm-force winds extending just 45 miles out from the center of the storm, according to Fox News Senior Meteorologist Janice Dean.
+Dorian is a small tropical system, with tropical-storm force winds extending just 60 miles out from the center of the storm, according to the NHC.
+As of 8 a.m., a wind gust of 39 mph was reported at St. Thomas in the U.S. Virgin Islands.

-"The good news is, it's a small hurricane, so even if it does strengthen it could actually also diminish in strength over the next couple of days as it interacts with land," Dean said Monday on "Fox & Friends."
+Southern and eastern Puerto Rico and the Virgin Islands are expected to see four to six inches of rain, with isolated amounts of up to 10 inches, according to forecasters.

-Dorian is forecast bring total rain accumulations of three to eight inches in the Windward Islands from Martinique south to St. Vincent, including Barbados, according to the NHC.
+"Heavy rainfall over portions of Puerto Rico and the U.S. and the British Virgin Islands could produce flash flooding during the next couple of days," the NHC said.
+"Heavy rains are expected to occur over portions of the Bahamas and Florida later this week and into early next week."

 CLICK HERE FOR THE FOX NEWS APP